3.1.1 MIPI Camera User Guide

 ⚠️ Notes:

-If the above completes successfully, the MIPI camera is functional and ready for further development.
+If this test passes, the MIPI camera is working and ready for application development.

-Use the SDK provided by JDK for more advanced control and image processing.
+Use the JDK Camera SDK for advanced control and image processing.

 auto camera = JdkCamera::create("/dev/video50", 1920, 1080, V4L2_PIX_FMT_NV12);